colorFiLabs/web3/index.md

 We are building a strong portfilio of digital assets of emerging tech.
 We believe in a world that will be govern by DOAS.
 We help our clients understand what that means and how to adopt in this new age.

+## Our Operations

+colorAI have operations in USA, Mexico, Dominican Republic, Guatemala, & Colombia.
+We are mainly working with high growth companies with founders that are operating in very distressed business envoriment but they continue to excel and profit.

 Ready to optimize your business?
 Let’s chat!